OLSRv2 Routing

 MPR Election

 MPR election is deterministic and local.
-The input surface is the currently symmetric one-hop neighbors, two-hop neighbors reachable through those one-hop neighbors, and the integer link metric derived from the shared observation model.
+The input surface is the symmetric one-hop neighbors, two-hop neighbors reachable through those one-hop neighbors, and the integer link metric derived from the shared observation model.

 The algorithm chooses a minimal covering relay set for the known two-hop neighbors.
 Ties break first on lower metric cost, then on canonical node order.
 The elected set is exported only as engine-local control state plus the local HELLO advertisement.
 It is not promoted into shared core vocabulary.